• Home

 Academics Ltd Guildford, Surrey

-Graduate Aspiring Speech and Language Therapist - Guildford - Education and Training - SEN - Special Needs - SALT Are you passionate about helping children with additional needs to reach their full potential?
-Are you looking to gain experience before a career as a Speech and Language Therapist?
-Look no further, as we have a Special Educational Needs (SEN) School near Guildford who are looking for an Aspiring Speech and Language Therapist to support children with SLCN.
+Aspiring Speech and Language Therapist - Guildford - Education and Training - SEN - Special Needs - Surrey - SALT Are you passionate about helping children with additional needs to reach their full potential?
+Are you an outstanding Graduate looking to gain experience before pursuing a career as a Speech and Language Therapist?
+Look no further, as we have a Special Educational Needs (SEN) School near Guildford who are looking for an Aspiring Speech and Language Therapist to work as a SEN Learning Support Assistant for the remainder of this academic year.
 You will be supporting a small class, working in partnership with the school's teaching staff and support staff team to deliver specific interventions that aim to boost students' language acquisition.
 You will have the opportunity to work alongside a qualified Speech and Language Therapists (SALT), and deliver interventions to children with speech, language and communicational needs both in a small group and 1:1.
 You will make a real difference to the lives of the children, gaining vital experience which will enable you to kick-start your future career as a Speech and Language Therapist.
-The School: This school is located near Guildford and is for children aged 4-19, who require the support of a specialised curriculum to enable them to thrive and reach their full potential.
-This school has a Therapy Department, consisting of Speech and Language Therapists and Occupational Therapists.
-This Graduate Aspiring Speech and Language Therapist role is an excellent opportunity to work closely and network with other teams of professionals, gaining relevant experience, expanding your knowledge and skillset.
-This role will give you essential experience within a challenging yet rewarding setting - career progression routes include SEN Teacher, Speech and Language Therapist, Occupational Therapist and various Child Psychology routes.
-Job role and responsibilities of the Graduate Aspiring Speech and Language Therapist: Assist the class teacher in providing the learning experience of students Behaviour and pastoral support Ability to build robust and effective relationships with students Practical approach to meet the individual needs of students Excellent interpersonal and communication skills Caring, compassionate, and a good listener Willing to work 1:1 and in small groups with students Ensure safeguarding of students Attend staff meetings and complete appropriate CPD Start date ASAP Excellent on-site education and training, support and CPD is provided to ensure safeguarding of all students 85- 105 per day, Mon-Fri, 08:30 to 16:00, term time only No previous experience is required Must be able to travel to Guildford Apply now or contact Eleanor Chessun-Lawrence at Academics Ltd if you are interested in the Graduate Aspiring Speech and Language Therapist role: (phone number removed) (url removed) Candidates registering with Academics Ltd will need to have or apply for an Enhanced DBS and/or overseas police check where appropriate.
-Guildford - Education and training
+Job role and responsibilities of Aspiring Speech and Language Therapist: Assist the class teacher in providing the learning experience of students Behaviour and pastoral support Ability to build robust and effective relationships with students Practical approach to meet the individual needs of students Excellent interpersonal and communication skills Caring, compassionate, and a good listener Willing to work 1:1 and in small groups with students Ensure safeguarding of students Attend staff meetings and complete appropriate CPD Start date ASAP - Guildford Excellent on-site education and training, support and CPD is provided to ensure safeguarding of all students 90- 100 per day, Mon-Fri, 08:30 to 15:30, term time only No previous experience is required GCSE in English and Maths If you have a Psychology / Criminology / Social Science degree, it's an excellent use of your degree You MUST have right to work in the UK in order to apply - no Visa sponsorship Must be able to travel to Guildford / surrounding areas Apply now or contact Sam Price at Academics Ltd if you are interested in the Aspiring Speech and Language Therapist role: (phone number removed) (url removed) Candidates registering with Academics Ltd will need to have or apply for an Enhanced DBS and/or overseas police check where appropriate.
+Aspiring Speech and Language Therapist - Education and Training - Guildford

 Full time